greedoftheendless/Hyprland-files/README.md

 ### 📝 To-Do List

 * Create a Bash script to automate the installation process for non-NixOS users.
-* Make NVIDIA drivers running on Niri so that gaming will be possible.
 * Change from making .config files to making all configurations in the Nix Language so it will be easier to implement for the nix users

 **Stay hungry, stay foolish.
 Keep customizing!**